pointcove-rblx/guidelines/README.md

 # Pointcove Environmental Consistency Handbook
-Revision 24A, June 2024 1st Edition
+Revision 24A1, June 2024 1st Edition, Cumulative Amendment 1

 This handbook will contain all of Pointcove's operations guidelines.
 There may be some other guidelines where for the respective section, will be referred to another set of guidelines.
 However, this handbook contains all of the general expectations for all of Pointcove's operations.